phiresky/deep-intellisense/README.md

+This repo

 1. Write random prettier config files for data augmentation

 		node ./writeconfigs.js

+    If you don't want data augmentation, just remove all prettierrc files except one.
 2. Find matching open source repositories using GitHub API (output is included in repo)

 		yarn install